Personal Reading List

 1. An Unquiet Mind, Kay Redfield Jamison

 • A poignant memoir discussing the author’s challenges and bipolar disorder as they pertain to her life and the journeys of others in similar shoes mental health-wise.
 This book screams out as accurate and written by someone afflicted by bipolar disorder within the first few pages.
+However, I was disappointed with how the acceptance of needing medication felt glossed over and contrived.

 October 2024